Omer-Mazig/js-runtime-questions/README.md

 **Correct Answer:** c) Check if the call stack is empty and move tasks from callback queue to the call stack

 **Explanation:**
-The Event Loop's primary job is to monitor both the Call Stack and the Callback Queue.
-When the Call Stack is empty, it takes the first task from the Callback Queue and pushes it onto the Call Stack for execution.
-This process ensures that async operations don't block the main thread and are executed in the correct order.
+The Event Loop's primary job is to monitor the Call Stack, Microtask Queue, and Callback Queue.
+When the Call Stack is empty, it first processes all tasks in the Microtask Queue.
+Only after all microtasks are completed does it take the first task from the Callback Queue and push it onto the Call Stack for execution.
+This process ensures that async operations don't block the main thread and are executed in the correct priority order.

 </details>